-For goodwill, finite life intangible assets and investments in joint ventures and associates, the recoverable amount was determined using five year cash flow budgets approved by management that made maximum use of observable market inputs and outputs.
+For goodwill, and investments in joint ventures and associates, the recoverable amount was determined using a discounted cash flow model which included five-year cash flow budgets approved by management that made maximum use of observable market inputs and outputs.
 For periods beyond the budget period, cash flows were extrapolated using expected future growth rates taking into consideration historical rates and projected future structural changes to the industry, in the respective CGU or groups of CGUs and taking into account expected future operating results, cost savings achieved through cost savings initiatives, economic conditions and outlook for the industry within which the reporting unit operates.